Box Tree Moth

 Adults are around 1.7 inches in wingspan and wings are typically white with a thick brown border, and a brown head and abdomen.
 The front brown border of their forewing has small white crescent-shaped marking.
 There is also a much rarer brown form which has the same crescent marking.

-The adults are nocturnal and generally emerge between April and July, living for about two weeks.
+The adults are nocturnal so daytime sightings are less likely. the overwintering generation generally emerge between May to July and live for about two weeks.

 Eggs